CEA-MetroCarac/fitspy/README.md

 A `constant`, `linear`, `parabolic` or `exponential` background model can also be added in the fitting.

-In both cases, `user-defined models` can be added.
+In both cases, `user-defined models` can be added, for instance in XRD or XRF, to fit peaks resulting from `bichromatic` sources, as explained [here](https://cea-metrocarac.github.io/fitspy/user_guide/peak_models.html#bichromatic-models)

 Fitspy main features: